-Next, we look at content popularity, independent of sessions, to see if we can identify a subset of records or content types that account for a disproportionate fraction of accesses.
-Figure 12 shows that all of the distributions exhibit a long tail, with the exception of the types-based popularity for the historical archive.
-For example, the sites-i.e. water well location-in the water set exhibit the second strongest popularity affinity with 20% of sites accounting for 60% of accesses, but the next 20% of sites only account for another 20% of accesses.
+sites only account for another 20% of accesses.
 At file level granularity, this trend becomes even more pronounced.
-We note, however, that the file naming issues within the water-sensor archive may mask some amount of file popularity.
+A particularly interesting observation is that while the HISTORICAL corpus has more than two orders of magnitude more records than the WATER corpus, their per-record access CDFs are nearly identical.
+We note, however, that the file naming issues within the WATER corpus may mask some amount of file popularity.
 The content popularity distribution corroborates our early findings showing LRU read-caching to be largely ineffective; while certain categories of data are more popular, individual records do not appear to be particularly more popular.